 “ANDERSON SAYS HE WILL NOT GO,” read the Globe headline on March 30.
 Stahl had decided he wasn’t going to make the team, and the Sox did a deal with Milwaukee’s Hugh Duffy to send him there for the season, with an option to pull him back in the autumn.
 Anderson had signed with the Red Sox for $2,000, but was being offered only $1,650 by the American Association’s Brewers.
 He thought the Red Sox should make up the difference, given that they retained the right to recall him.
 Something was worked out between the Brewers and the Brockton Shoemakers, and Anderson pitched in the Class B New England League, going 11-17.
 He played for Brockton in 1913 as well, having a much better year (16-7), when he was purchased on August 6 by the Red Sox.
 The reported purchase price was $6,000 in cash and pitcher Esty Chaney, who had pitched one inning in one Red Sox game on August 2 (and given up one run).
 [Boston Globe, August 7, 1913]

 “Anderson Shows Enough to Warrant a Place With Red Sox,” read the August 7 Globe.
 He had allowed one hit in the first four innings against the visiting St. Louis Browns.
 They scored once off him in the first, twice more in the sixth, and then really got to him as he tired in the seventh.
-Though the Sox had held 5-1 and 7-3 leads, Anderson saw that begin to slip away.
+Though the Sox had held 5-1 and 7-3 leads, Anderson saw the lead begin to slip away.
 He left with runners on second and third and nobody out.
 Reliever Charley Hall walked three batters, the two runs charged to Fred.
 Boston won the game, 9-8, in the bottom of the ninth, but Anderson didn’t get the decision.
 He had pitched well to start, and had a lot of fans cheering him on.

-Anderson lost his next start, 3-1, to the White Sox on August 17 and then a 1-0 game on the 20th, giving up just four hits in seven innings.
+Anderson lost his next start, 3-1, to the Browns on August 17 and then a 1-0 game on the 20th, giving up just four hits in seven innings.
 As it happened, he never did win a game for the Red Sox and was 0-6 at season’s end.
 The deal with Brockton was half-payment on arrival and the other half if he stuck with the Red Sox.
 A Hartford Courant headline suggested the feeling the Red Sox came to have: “BOSTON RED SOX FIND ANDERSON A LEMON.”
 [Hartford Courant, September 13, 1913] He had often pitched fairly well in the starting innings of games, but the opposition tended to get to him by midgame.
 The Red Sox didn’t want to pay the second half of the purchase price, so prepared to send him back to Brockton.
-What was worked out remains unclear, but he appeared in the game on the 24th and started on the 29th, and the last game of the year, on October 4, in one of those farcical games that saw Walter Johnson play center field for Washington and infielder Germany Schaefer pitch one inning.
+What was worked out remains unclear, but he appeared in the game on September 24th and started on the 29th, and the last game of the year, on October 4, in one of those farcical games that saw Walter Johnson play center field for Washington and infielder Germany Schaefer pitch one inning.
 Seven Senators played two or more positions during the course of the game, and they won it, 9-8.

 Anderson threw 57 1/3 innings in 1913, but fared poorly (0-6, 5.97 ERA).
 After the season, he took a job coaching baseball at the Agricultural and Mechanical College in Raleigh (later North Carolina State).
 And in the spring, he signed a contract to pitch for the Buffalo Blues in the new Federal League.
 “When asked about his salary, Anderson smiled and said that cash offered him was too much to refuse.”
 [Atlanta Constitution, March 15, 1914]

 He played Federal League baseball in 1914 and 1915 with Buffalo with a 13-15 mark the first year (3.08 ERA) for the fourth-place Blues and a good 19-13 record (2.51 earned-run average) in 1915, when he was arguably the best pitcher on the sixth-place staff.
 After the league collapsed, Anderson was fortunate to land a spot with the New York Giants when Buffalo sold his contract in mid-February of 1916.
-He was 9-13, the fourth starter on a very strong Giants staff, and bore a 3.40 ERA.
-In 1917 he appeared in the same number of games as in 1916 (38) but started only 17 games as opposed to 28, and saw his innings drop from 188 to 162.
+He was 9-13, the fourth starter on a good Giants staff, and bore a 3.40 ERA.
+In 1917 he appeared in the same number of games as in 1916 (38) but started only 18 games as opposed to 27, and saw his innings drop from 188 to 162.
 He was much stingier with his hits, though, allowing just 122, down from 206 the year before.
 Despite an 8-8 record, he led the National League in both earned-run average (1.44) and WHIP (walks and hits per inning pitched) with 0.963.

 Anderson’s last year was in 1918.
 He appeared in 18 games in the war-shortened season, starting only four of them.
 He was 4-2 with a 2.67 ERA when duty called.
 Fred’s final game was on July 9, 1918, after which he reported to the United States Army, one of the large number of ballplayers called to serve.
 Anderson entered the Dental Corps.

 Anderson might have returned to pitching but quit baseball, the story goes, over a contract dispute with John McGraw and that is when he truly turned to dentistry as a career.
 He was in his 30s, then, and had played a couple of seasons for Buffalo in the short-lived Federal League, then three years with the New York Giants.
-His career record was 53-57 with a 2.86 ERA (he led the National League in 1917 with a 1.44 ERA and helped propel the Giants to the 1917 World Series.
-Anderson was tagged with a Game Two loss after giving up four runs in three innings of relief.
+His career record was 53-57 with a 2.86 ERA (he led the National League in 1917 with a 1.44 ERA) and helped propel the Giants to the 1917 World Series.
+Anderson was tagged with a Game Two loss after giving up four runs in two innings of relief.
 Taylor Slye, his grandnephew, questioned the story about a dispute with McGraw, saying, “I personally think that he just said, ‘It’s time for me to get on my career.’”

 “He never worked on my teeth,” his grandnephew added.
 “We have several dentists in the family.
 Three of them on my grandfather’s side; Fred was the only one from my grandmother's side.
 Dr. Robert Anderson, from another side of the family, was short of stature, and several people in town tell me, ‘Oh, he pulled my teeth, yeah.
 He was a small man and he’d just get up on my chest.’ … My grandmother and Fred grew up maybe about 100 yards from my grandfather’s house.
 They lived just up the road there.
 Fred’s practice as far as I can determine began in Statesville, North Carolina, later moved to Charlotte and finally to Winston-Salem before retiring to Davie County where he died in 1957.”
 In his later years, Dr. Anderson sometimes played ball in his area with fellow North Carolinian Ernie Shore.